alexharri/beygla/README.md

 The different cases are used depending on the context in which the name is used.

-- „Hann **Guðmundur** hefur bætt sig mikið.“
+- *„Hann Guðmundur hefur bætt sig mikið.“*
-- „Illa er farið með góðann **Guðmund**.“
+- *„Illa er farið með góðann Guðmund.“*
-- „Hvað finnst **Guðmundi** um breytingarnar?“
+- *„Hvað finnst Guðmundi um breytingarnar?“*
-- „Ég kem þessu áleiðis til **Guðmundar**.“
+- *„Ég kem þessu áleiðis til Guðmundar.“*

 Usernames in Icelandic are typically stored in the nominative case (nefnifall).
 This creates a challenge when writing text referring to a user's name.
-A simple message like:

-> The document has been sent to Guðmundur
+> *The document has been sent to Guðmundur*

-Would be translated to:
+This message can be translated to Icelandic as:

-> Skjalið hefur verið sent á Guðmundur
+> *Skjalið hefur verið sent á Guðmundur*

 But to an Icelandic reader, this is jarring because the nominative case is used instead of the accusative case.
 This message should read:

-> Skjalið hefur verið sent á *Guðmund*
+> *Skjalið hefur verið sent á Guðmund*

 Since usernames are stored in the nominative case, we can solve this by **rewriting the entire message** to use the nominative case.

-> Guðmundur hefur fengið skjalið sent
+> *Guðmundur hefur fengið skjalið sent*

 But we've now changed the message from: